harness/developer-hub/docs/troubleshooting/troubleshooting-nextgen.md

 This is a symptom of running duplicate delegates.
 We call this the double delegate problem.

-If two Harness delegates with the same name are running in different clusters, they will show up as one delegate in Harness Manager.
+If two Harness Delegates with the same name are running in different clusters, they will show up as one delegate in Harness Manager.
 This will make it seem as though only one delegate is running.

 **Do not run delegates with the same name in different clusters.** Replace one of the delegates and the issue will go away.